olivier-boisard/french_tarot/README.md

 # TODO
 1. implement DQN-based agents for each phase and train them
     1. in bidding, use previous bids as input data
+    2. in dog phase, create a state that distinguish cards taken from the dog (i.e. that other players know about) and cards that were already in hand
 2. give short introduction to game's rules
 3. describe repository structure
 4. make agent play against random agent